Leadership and governance

 You can read more about the University's vision and mission in its 2026 Strategy here: 2026 Strategy

-The Governing Body has adopted a Statement of Primary Responsibilities.
 The Statement is aligned with the Higher Education Code of Governance and the registration conditions specified by the Office for Students (OfS).

 Julia Unwin DBE

 Chair of the Board of Governors; Chair of Governance and Nominations Committee